Lvdl1999/ProgrammeerProject/PROCESS.md

 I also gave her some feedback.
 She had some comments which could have been a little bit more extensive to a reader like me.
 Her code was very decent, further she only had to delete a few souts for testing the code.

+### Day 16
+Yesterday the code had to be submitted.
+Today I worked on my final report and created the demonstration video.
+Also worked on the YourFridge instagram page ;)